Back to blog

 Git-spark is early (version 0.x) but functional.
 It's built in the open on GitHub and available on npm.
 I'm actively seeking feedback on what's valuable and what needs rework.
 The goal: create an honest, trustworthy reporting tool that adds value without inventing scores from data that isn't there.

-npm install -g git-spark
+Install it: npm install -g git-spark or try with npx git-spark analyze

 Conclusion